 Fellows interested in training in this T32-program should:

 - Email David Kass, M.D. or Wendy Post, M.D.,M.S.

 - Provide a full biosketch-CV, list at least three individuals who can provide letters of recommendation.

 - Provide a cover letter describing your background, interests, current position, and goals in cardiovascular research.

 - Provide assurance of your naturalization status.
 NIH sponsorship requires individuals be either a naturalized U.S. citizen, or a permanent resident (green card).
 Individuals on J1, H1B, or other foreign visas are not eligible.

-Our Advisory board committee will review all applications, and invite those felt competitive for a position for an interview.
+For external applicants, our Advisory board committee will review all applications, and invite those felt competitive for a position for an interview.
 This will involve a full day, where the individual will present a seminar describing their prior doctoral or other research experience and work, meet with several members of the faculty, tour the facilities and meet with other fellows.
 Following this, we will again convene and appointment decisions will be made and communicated to the fellow.